opendocsg/opendoc-postman-guide/before-you-start.md

 ![common agency email](./assets/alert-postman-common-email.png)
 ## Create a common email
 Your login will be the primary email address that we will use to send your emails out to the recipients.
 Postman does not manage users for an agency.
-Twilio and WhatsApp credentials will be tied to an agency email account.
+Twilio credentials will be tied to an agency email account.
 You might have to contact your IT administrator to create a common email account that allows multiple subscribers.
 The primary advantage of such set-up is that the past campaigns can be seen under one account for audit purpose.

 ## Can I have multiple users from the same agency sharing the same account?
 Sharing is caring!
 All users from the same agency should share one account.
 The rationale behind our set-up is that communications out to the public should be vetted before you press send.
 Each agency has its own communication guidelines & policy.